renovate-bot/NeXTLinux-_-gosbomx/README.md

 ```
 # catalog a container image archive (from the result of `docker image save ...`, `podman save ...`, or `skopeo copy` commands)
-syft path/to/image.tar
+gosbom path/to/image.tar

 # catalog a Singularity Image Format (SIF) container
-syft path/to/image.sif
+gosbom path/to/image.sif

 # catalog a directory
-syft path/to/dir
+gosbom path/to/dir
 ```

 Sources can be explicitly provided with a scheme: